A Riga New Year Means Splendid Decorations, and Delicious food and Drinks

 Winter beach is rather chilly so we were lucky to drop to “Jura orients” (the same side as the “Dzintari” concert hall).
 This restaurant in marine style offers an extensive menu, and the prices are not as high as you could expect in such central places.

 According to the legend, the tradition of decorating a Christmas tree began in Riga in 1510, when merchants decorated a fir tree in honor of Jesus’ birthday.
 So Riga claims to be the small Christmas capital of the world.

 Indeed, if you want to experience Christmas or New Year’s far from home but still feel at home, Riga is the place to be.
 It’s a great period starting long before the Catholic Christmas, through the New Year celebrations till the Orthodox Christmas.
 In Riga, they celebrate New Year’s Eve and Christmas twice, so that you won’t miss the beauty of it whether you come in December or January.

 Make sure you can devote at least three days to Riga and a day or two to Jurmala.
 You will benefit if you stay longer as there is yet a lot to see and explore in and outside Riga!

-Olga Volobuyeva, a Russian-based translator, editor and copywriter, keen on traveling, writing and photography.
+Olga Volobuyeva, a Russian-based translator, editor, and copywriter, is keen on traveling, writing, and photography.
 She loves her country and wants to see many others.

 Read more GoNOMAD stories by Olga Volobuyeva: